-Hand embroidery and stitching have grabbed a spot for itself in the new trends of 2020.
+Hand embroidery and stitching has grabbed a spot for itself in the new trends of 2020.
 There is no doubt that handiwork is being appreciated more than ever this year.
-Home décor and soft furnishings are all about being comfortable, stylish, vegan, and cruelty-free in this day and age.
+Home décor and soft furnishings are all about being comfortable, stylish, vegan and cruelty free in this day and age.
 Everyone is looking out and searching for more sustainable products with authentic, traditional craftsmanship.

 In this search for something traditional and authentic, embroidery has stood out for a lot of people.
-Although embroidery was traditionally used mostly on apparel, now contemporary ideas are churning up as well.
-Incorporating it with cushion covers, linens, and abstract wall hangings have been one of the trends this year.
+Although embroidery was traditionally used mostly on apparels, but now contemporary ideas are churning up as well.
+Incorporating it with cushion covers, linens and abstract wall hangings have been one of the trends this year.
 This craft of using needle and threads to create beautiful designs and patterns on fabrics has started gaining more popularity recently.
-Gota Patti, pipli, zardozi, chikankari, kantha, Parsi gara, phulkari, and many other techniques have been very popular.
+Gota patti, pipli, zardozi, chikankari, kantha, parsi gara, phulkari and many other techniques have been very popular.

 Gota pattiis the craft of using metals like gold, silver, copper to create elaborate designs and involves using of gold or silver ribbons to form shapes and motifs.
 Zardozi embroidery uses metallic wires and threads, sequins, pearls, gems and other embellishments.Kantha embroidery that uses running stitch, darning, satin and loop stitch is famous in Odisha and Parsi gara, uses intricate and detailed embroidery with bright colours on dark fabrics.
 Phulkari, another famous embroidery technique that literally means “flower work”, usually uses five or seven bright colours and has repeated patterns that represent gardens.
 You can read more about different embroidery works here.